DHTMLX/docs-diagram/docs/api/historymanager/savedelay_property.md

 ### Description

-@short: sets the time interval for saving the current state in ms
+@short: Sets the time interval for saving the current state in ms

 ### Usage